Association Health Plan Rule Would Make It Easier to Sell Junk Insurance

-Under the rule, both the individual and small-group markets would quickly split in two.
-AHPs could offer cheap, junk coverage that attracts young and healthy individuals as well as small companies with young and healthy workers; and the remaining individual and small-group markets would offer plans with guaranteed benefits and key consumer safeguards, which would increasingly serve older, sicker people—and therefore be forced to charge higher and higher premiums.
+Under the rule, both the individual and small group markets could split in two.
+AHPs are now allowed to offer cheap, junk coverage that attracts young and healthy individuals as well as small companies with young and healthy workers; only the remaining individual and small-group markets must offer plans with guaranteed benefits and key consumer safeguards.
+Over time, the latter market will increasingly serve older, sicker people—and therefore be forced to charge higher and higher premiums.

-People in both market segments would suffer.
-Those enrolling in junk plans would find that, when they need health care, their supposed insurance fails to provide the comprehensive coverage they need.
+People in both market segments will suffer.
+Those enrolling in substandard AHPs will often find that, when they need health care, their supposed insurance fails to provide the comprehensive coverage they need.
 Medical bankruptcies, down substantially since the ACA’s 2010 enactment, and refusals to pay claims for necessary health care could become more common.

-And people with preexisting conditions or other known health problems would quickly find themselves priced out of the remaining market for comprehensive coverage, unless those people benefit from federal premium tax credits (PTCs).
-As young and healthy people leave current markets for AHPs, premiums would spike for comprehensive plans, causing even more young and healthy people to leave, followed by further premium increases.
-Ultimately, comprehensive plans will be affordable mainly by people with PTCs, while only those with enormous health care costs and people with PTCs remain interested in retaining comprehensive coverage.
-In much of the country, people with current or past health problems and other people who need comprehensive benefits would find such coverage flatly unavailable or completely unaffordable, as was frequently the cases before the ACA.
+And people with preexisting conditions or other known health problems will eventually find themselves priced out of the remaining market for comprehensive coverage, unless those people benefit from federal premium tax credits (PTCs).
+As young and healthy people leave current markets for AHPs, premiums will rise for comprehensive plans, causing even more young and healthy people to leave, followed by further premium increases.
+Ultimately, comprehensive plans will be affordable mainly by people with PTCs, while only those with enormous health care costs will be desperate enough to buy comprehensive plans without financial assistance.
+In much of the country, people with current or past health problems and other people who need comprehensive benefits will find such coverage flatly unavailable or completely unaffordable, as was frequently the case before the ACA.

 These concerns are far more than theoretical.
 In the past, AHPs and similar arrangements have created serious problems in the individual and small-group markets.
 The AHP rule candidly acknowledged these problems, but then offered supposed guardrails that are far too flimsy to offer families reliable protection.